18F/development-guide/people/feedback.md

 Here are some attributes of giving feedback in a highly constructive way that we have learned and used over the years.

 ### Timely
 Ideally feedback, positive or constructive, is given as close to the event as possible.
-Regular weekly 1:1 meetings are a great venue for delivering feedback.
+Regular [1:1 meetings](https://handbook.18f.gov/one-on-ones/) are a great venue for delivering feedback.

 ### Evidence
 Gather evidence for the feedback instead of relying on vague reports or hunches.
 Have concrete examples, ideally more than one for constructive feedback.